Judit3/rock-paper-scissors/README.md

 - __The Game Options__

   - This section will allow the user to play the game.
 The users will be able to easily see buttons with icons that allow them to play.
-  - The users will be able to select between rock, paper or scissors to be played, they will be playing by clicking on the different buttons with icons, the chosen buton will change its color to match the color of the players choice displayed under the buttons.
+  - The users will be able to select between rock, paper or scissors to be played, they will be playing by clicking on the different buttons with icons, the chosen button will change its colour to match the colour of the players choice displayed under the buttons.

 ![Buttons area](assets/images/readme/buttons-area.png)

 - __The Choice Area__

   - The choice area is where the users will be able to see their choice and the computer generated choice.
-  - Once users have made their selection by clicking on on of the buttons a pop-up will make it known to the users if they won or lose and the images of their and the computer choices will be shown.
+  - Once users have made their selection by clicking on one of the buttons a message will let the users know if they won or lose and the images of their and the computer choices will be shown.

 ![Choice area](assets/images/readme/choice-area.png)